ironmonk88/monks-pf2e-encounter-aftermath/README.md

 # Monk's PF2E Encounter Aftermath
 Add-On Module for Foundry VTT
 Ever ask your players after a combat what 'What are you doing now' and then have to awkwardly figure out what's happening every 10 minutes, while everyone is talking over each other.
-Let's do better.
+Yeah, that's no fun.

 ## Installation
 Simply use the install module screen within the FoundryVTT setup